zth/rescript-relay/rescript-relay-documentation/docs/getting-started.md

 };
 ```

-> All configuration options can be seen by running `yarn relay-compiler --help` in your project.
+> All configuration options can be seen by running `yarn rescript-relay-compiler --help` in your project.

 > Read more about [custom scalars here.](custom-scalars)